needle-mirror/com.unity.xr.arkit/Documentation~/arkit-point-clouds.md

 ---
-uid: arkit-point-cloud
+uid: arkit-point-clouds
 ---
-# Point Cloud subsystem
+# Point Clouds

 Raycasts always return a `Pose` for the item the raycast hit.
 When raycasting against feature points, the pose is oriented to provide an estimate for the surface the feature point might represent.